 What do you find?
 Would you see that there is just much more universe to be discovered?
 Or, would you fly out of our own universe into another?
 Would you be surrounded by a host of other "bubble" universes, each just as big as our own?
-These are valid questions because, at the moment, our understanding of the universe is expanding.

 What exactly is a multiverse?

 Let's define a multiverse.
 Think about the word "universe."
 When people use this term, they tend to refer to all that exists.
 However, if you use the term universe as "everything we can ever see," this implies there is more than one universe out there.
-We will be using the later to describe our universe, with the assumption that we are part of a multiverse.
+We will be using the latter to describe our universe, with the assumption that we are part of a multiverse.

 Though the idea of a multiverse is very controversial, at its core, it is a relatively simple concept to wrap your head around.
 In short, our entire universe is only a small part of a much larger number of universes.
 The alternative universes are part of an unobservable area of space-time.
 Our universe is just one of many universes.
 Some have speculated that in the multiverse, each universe could have its own separate laws of physics.